 Okay, that would be pretty damning evidence.

-And anyway, he was charged with 14 counts uh relating to what prosecutors at the time alleged was the acceptance of a hundred and thirty-five thousand dollars in gifts.
+And anyway, he was charged with 14 counts relating to what prosecutors at the time alleged was the acceptance of $135,000 in gifts.

-Um now this he was found guilty on eleven corruption counts.
+Now, he was found guilty on 11 corruption counts.

-Now the case made it all the way to the U.S. Supreme Court, Jay Seculo uh arguing on behalf of uh former Governor McDonald.
+Now, the case made it all the way to the U.S. Supreme Court, Jay Seculo arguing on behalf of former Governor McDonnell.

-And the Supreme Court by nine to zero, uh vacated the lower court's conviction, the whole thing.
+And the Supreme Court, by nine to zero, vacated the lower court's conviction, the whole thing.

-Anyway, former Virginia Governor Bob McDonald is with us, sir.
+Anyway, former Virginia Governor Bob McDonnell is with us.

-Uh Jay Sekela was a very important strategist and part of our case.
+Jay Sekholo was a very important strategist and part of our case.

 The Supreme Court case was actually argued by the great Noel Francisca, former Solicitor General of the United States under Donald Trump.